-Instead of the typical kind which jolt you to waking with loud noises, you may want to try out some of the subtler alarms.
+Instead of the typical kind which jolts you to waking with loud noises, you may want to try out some of the subtler alarms.
 There are several kinds which could benefit you.
-Some will slowly vibrate you to waking, while others will work like a standard alarm, but start quietly and gradually get louder.
+Some will slowly vibrate you to waking, while others will work as a standard alarm, but start quietly and gradually get louder.

 In recent years, alarms which use lights are becoming more popular.
 As the alarm goes off, the unit will begin to emit light which gradually get brighter and brighter.
 These have been clinically proven to help you wake up more gently, but also more efficiently.
 It’s almost like a simulated sunrise any time of the day.

 I don’t have any personal experience with these, but the concept sounds positively solid.
 Waking up natural to the sun always makes me feel much better than hearing a harsh alarm clock.
 Some morning, however, I have to get up before the sun rises, and others still I may have to work late, so sleeping in is necessary.